Upcoming DJ Dates - click on read full profile and scroll to bottom.

 Greg’s Blog, ‘Being A DJ’, was launched in June 2010, and now carries over 250 posts and close on a million site visits to date.
 Greg’s observations on various aspects of club culture now an online touchstone for an ever-increasing amount of dance enthusiasts and aficionados.

-He has produced a series of documentary podcasts, Time Capsule, Random Influences and Early 80’s Floorfillers, as well as the long-running blog series, Living To Music, where people were encouraged to listen to a monthly album selection in their home environment.
-This served to influence other related events, Colleen Murphy’s successful Classic Album Sundays audiophile experience included.
+He has produced a series of documentary podcasts, Time Capsule, Random Influences and Early 80’s Floorfillers, as well as the long-running blog series, Living To Music.

-Away from the dancefloor, Greg has given talks on music and DJ culture at numerous events including Afro Modern @ The Tate Gallery in Liverpool, Vintage @ London Southbank, Salon @ Standon Calling & Festival No. 6 and on a panel alongside legendary figures Nile Rodgers and Giorgio Moroder @ ADE in Amsterdam.
+Greg has given talks on music and DJ culture at a number events at venues The Tate Gallery in Liverpool and London's Southbank, whilst in 2013 he was invited onto a panel alongside legendary figures Nile Rodgers and Giorgio Moroder @ ADE in Amsterdam.